JC on the Set: Reception

+The Chicago Tribune wrote that "Carter draws on bebop, R&B and avant-garde techniques to make a statement; considering his generous use of rasping tone, top-range harmonics, guttural growls and the like, he certainly makes an impression."
+Rolling Stone noted that "Carter has a conspicuous gift for the entire post-Coltrane jazz vocabulary and a genuine affection for pre-Charlie Parker saxophone techniques, too."
+USA Today listed JC on the Set as the 10th best jazz album of 1994; the Pittsburgh Post-Gazette listed it as the fourth best.

-The Allmusic review by Scott Yanow awarded the album 4½ stars, stating, "Twenty-five at the time of this CD, James Carter had already absorbed much of the tradition...
+The AllMusic review by Scott Yanow stated: "Twenty-five at the time of this CD, James Carter had already absorbed much of the tradition...
 He also shows that he has the courage to play completely outside whenever it seems logical to him...
-James Carter puts on quite a tour-de-force throughout this very impressive set".
-The Penguin Guide to Jazz said that the album “delivered in trumps.”
+Carter puts on quite a tour-de-force throughout this very impressive set."
+The Penguin Guide to Jazz Recordings said that the album "delivered in trumps."